SaidNivek/Project_2_Juan_Kevin/README.md

 - Click a button to post comments on pictures
 - Have a user profile
 - Update my profile picture
-- Delete my comments
+- Delete comments
-- Delete pictures that I post
+- Delete pictures
-- Delete my entire profile
+- Delete entire profile
 - Easily see if other user pictures on a main feed
+- Edit captions of a photo

 ## Stretch Goals
 - Main feed would have photos by timestamp (check)